debezium/debezium-examples/debezium-platform/postgresql-kafka-example/README.md

 helm install debezium-platform debezium/debezium-platform --version 3.1.0-final --set database.enabled=true --set domain.url=platform.debezium.io

 ```

-The domain.url is the only required property; it is used as host in the Ingress definition.
+- `domain.url` is the only required property; it is used as host in the Ingress definition.
+- `database.enabled` property is used.
+This property helps to simplify deployment in testing environments by automatically deploying the PostgreSQL database that is required by the conductor service.
+When deploying in a production environment, do not enable automatic deployment of the PostgreSQL database.
+Instead, specify an existing database instance, by setting the database.name, database.host, and other properties required to connect to the database.
+See the following table for more information

 ```shell